 - First, the penalty may change each year, because the average monthly premium can change each year.
-If the national average premium (as determined by Medicare) increases, your penalty will increase. - Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits. - Third, if you are under 65 and currently receiving Medicare benefits, the Part D late-enrollment penalty will reset when you turn 65.
-After age 65, your Part D late-enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.
+If the national average premium (as determined by Medicare) increases, your penalty will increase. - Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans.